prajwalr11/SE/README.md

   [Admins have the ability to manage all other personnel.]
 - Any transaction made automatically handles the stock availability in the inventory.
 - Each section includes a search feature to make it easier for users to view the data they want to see.
-- Users only need to enter the product code while making a sale and all the relevant details will be retrieved from the database automatically.
+- Users only need to enter the invoice while making a sale and all the relevant details will be retrieved from the database automatically.
 - Maintains a time log of all the users using the application.

 ## How to download and run the software